Front Page Sports: Golf: Development and release

 Front Page Sports: Golf was developed by Headgate Studios and published by Sierra On-Line.
 The game was in development for nearly three years, with a team of six people working on it.
 Vance Cook was the game's producer and designer.
 He had previously worked on Links 386 Pro.
 Cook and the development team spent hours studying golf ball dynamics to ensure the accuracy of the game physics.

 While computer golf games traditionally used a meter to execute the golf swing, Cook and his team experimented with new ways to perform the swing, including a top-down perspective.
 Ultimately, Cook devised the idea of players using the computer mouse to swing the golf club.
 The TrueSwing feature would later be implemented into PGA Championship Golf 1999 Edition, also by Headgate and Sierra.
 The golfers are made of texture-mapped polygons.
 Before each course was mapped, the design team visited them to take video footage and hundreds of photos.
 Planes were flown over the courses to obtain aerial photographs.

 Sierra purchased Headgate Studios in 1996, giving the latter company additional resources to perfect the game.
 Front Page Sports: Golf was once planned for release in November 1996.
 The multiplayer aspect was not initially planned, and was implemented late in development.
 The game neared completion as of April 1997, and it was released for Microsoft Windows shortly thereafter.
 Two course add-on disks were also released for the game, starting with Coeur d'Alene Resort and followed by Black Diamond Ranch.
 For a limited time at its launch, the game included the Coeur d'Alene disk for free.
 Several thousand copies of the add-on disk were manufactured to go with copies of the game, while subsequent copies of the add-on disk would be sold separately.

+In 1999, the game was reissued as Golf: All American Sports Series.